sloonz/kanjidic/README.md

 # Kanjidic
 ## Presentation

-This is a really simple Kanji Dictonary written in Ruby/GTK.
+[https://github.com/sloonz/kanjidic](Kanjidic) is a really simple Kanji Dictonary written in Ruby/GTK.
 It allows you to find kanjis by:

 * Fuzzy skip code
 * Multi-radical search